OBsmith: LLM-Powered JavaScript Obfuscator Testing: Sketch Example

 OBsmith combines LLM-based sketch generation with a program generator, it enables precise and effective testing while reducing manual effort and minimizing the risk of introducing unintended errors during test case generation.
 By elevating sketches to the core of its workflow and integrating LLMs as a key component, OBsmith sets a new direction for leveraging LLM's domain knowledge in automated testing.

 JavaScript obfuscators take two inputs: the program under obfuscation and the obfuscation configuration.
 Once we obfuscate the concrete program with different obfuscators and different configurations, we got the multiple obfuscated programs.
-Then we conduct a differential testing on these programs to compare if they have the same functionality.
-Unlike traditional diff testing in compiler testing, we have ground truth (unobfuscated program).
+Then we conduct a reference-oriented equivalence testing on these programs to compare if they have the same functionality.
+Unlike traditional differential testing in compiler testing, we have ground truth (unobfuscated program).
 Here the concrete program serve as ground truth and we compare the running result to find bugs.
-Furthermore, OBsmith enhances programs by recording the program's workflow and data flow, which effectively reflects the program functionality and enables us to easily implement differential testing.
-An example of found bug is shown in the right part of Figure \ref{fig:sketch}.
+Furthermore, OBsmith enhances programs by recording the program's workflow and data flow, which effectively reflects the program functionality and enables us to easily implement reference-oriented equivalence testing.
+An example of found bug is shown in the right part of Fig. \ref{fig:sketch}.
 Here the variable x is reported as undefined during execution (ReferenceError: x is not defined).
-This error highlights a critical functionality bug introduced by JS-Confuser, demonstrating how sketch-based differential testing effectively detects discrepancies between original program and obfuscated program.
+This error highlights a critical functionality bug introduced by JS-Confuser, demonstrating how \name~effectively detects discrepancies between original program and obfuscated program.